riyaagrahari/ARM-Templates/README.md

 Provisioning and Managing infrastructure through code as well as performing automation on setting up our infrastructure in few moments of time is performed using these templates.

-This repository includes templates for deploying resources on azure like storage, virtual networks, sub-networks etc.
+This repository includes templates for deploying resources on azure like storage, virtual networks, sub-networks, Virtual Network Peering etc.